ifwe/bruce/doc/build_install.md

 RHEL, you will probably want to build an RPM package.
 Here you have two choices.
 You can build either an RPM package that includes bruce's init script and config files or an RPM package that omits these files.
-You might prefer the latter choice if you prefer to manage the config files separately using a tool such as Puppet.
+You might prefer the latter choice if you want to manage the config files separately using a tool such as Puppet.
 To choose the first option, do the following:

 ```